elixir-nx/axon/README.md

   |> Axon.Loop.run(data, %{}, epochs: 10, compiler: EXLA)
 ```

-The step expects an optimizer as argument.
-The following are currently supported:

-* Adabelief
-* Adagrad
-* Adam
-* Adamw
-* Fromage
-* Lamb
-* Noisy SGD
-* Radam
-* RMSProp
-* SGD
-* Yogi
+Axon uses [Optimus](https://github.com/elixir-nx/optimus) for its optimization API.
 It’s important to note that optimization API does not directly depend on Axon models.
 You can use the API to optimize any differentiable objective function.

 In the future we plan to support distributed training loops.
 We are also seeking ways to improve the performance of our training loops by running them entirely on native accelerators.